mak08/Bitsailor/README.md

 VirtualHelm uses the well-known Isochrones method for sailing route optimization.
 This is basically a brute-force algorithm that computes all positions reachable from a given position by moving with constant speed and direction for a fixed amount of time (eg. 10min).
 The resulting positions are filtered to prevent exponential growth and constitute the next isochrone.

 #### Map
-'Land check' is discrete, i.e. only the computed positions are checked but not the line connecting a position to the predecessor position.
-It therefore possible that the route skips over small stretches of land.

-VirtualHelm uses libgdal for detecting interior points.
+VirtualHelm uses geodata provided by [FOSSGIS e.V.](https://www.fossgis.de/) which in turn uses OpenStreetMap data.

+Map data is accessed with libgdal.
 The 'Land Polygons' file with split polygons from openstreetmapdata is used.
 A geospatial index is computed off-line on the set of polygons.
+(The non-split polygons file, while smaller, provides a less selective index and is therefor much slower).

-At runtime the index is used to quickly find and intersect polygons with the current position.
-This is why the non-split polygons are much slower.
+At runtime the index is used to quickly find and intersect polygons with the boat path.
+In order to improve performance, a 1° tile cache is used .
+If neither the tile containing the start point nor the tile containing the end point of the path contain any land, the exact land check is skipped.

 #### Wind
 #### Polars